-Compensation (Chair),Nominating and Corporate Governance Background: Mr. Kamarck is an independent member of our Board of Directors and has served as a director since June of 2017.
+Martin A. Kamarck is an independent member of our Board of Directors and has served as a director since June of 2017.
 Mr. Kamarck has over 40 years of experience in business and law in both the public and private sectors.
-He has served as the head of structuring at Elanus Capital Management, LLC, an alternative asset manager since January 2011.
-Prior to that time, from 1999 to 2005, he was the President of Radian Asset Assurance Inc., the financial guarantee arm of Radian Group Inc. (NYSE:RDN).
-Prior to Radian, Mr. Kamarck served as Chairman of the Export-Import Bank of the United States and Co-Head of Structured Credit and General Counsel at Financial Guarantee Insurance Corporation.
+He was a partner at Elanus Capital Management, LLC, an alternative asset manager, from 2011 to 2018.

+Prior to that time, from 1999 to 2005, he was the President of Radian Asset Assurance Inc., the financial guarantee arm of Radian Group Inc. (NYSE: RDN).
+Prior to Radian, Mr. Kamarck served as Chairman of the Export-Import Bank of the United States and Co-Head of Structured Credit and General Counsel at Financial Guarantee Insurance Company.
 Mr. Kamarck began his professional career as an attorney with Morrison and Foerster, at which he ultimately became a Partner and head of the securitization practice.
 He received a J.D. from Stanford Law School in 1975 and a B.A. in English Literature from Haverford College in 1971.
 We believe Mr. Kamarck is qualified to serve as a director of the company because of his extensive background in the financial services industry and experience serving in executive management and leadership roles.